The deadline for papers has expired.

 - Interaction and integration of different tools

-The deadline for submissions is June 10, 2014.
-The complete schedule will be available online in July.
+The deadline for submissions is May 16, 2016.
+The complete schedule will be available online the following June.

-Conference board members are: Pavlo Baron (codecentric), Mikio Braun (streamdrill), Klaas Bollhöfer (The unbelievable Machine Company), Bernd Fondermann (independent expert), Uwe Haneke (Hochschule Karlsruhe), Alexander Neumann (heise Developer), and René Schönfeldt (dpunkt.verlag).
+Conference board members are: Mikio Braun (Zalando), Klaas Bollhöfer (The unbelievable Machine Company), Bernd Fondermann (brainlounge), Uwe Haneke (Hochschule Karlsruhe), Alexander Neumann (heise Developer, responsible), and René Schönfeldt (dpunkt.verlag, responsible).

 Please contact us with questions regarding the conference or the schedule of events: firstname.lastname@example.org